-Progesterone receptor modulator CDB-2914 induces extracellular matrix metalloproteinase inducer in cultured human uterine leiomyoma cells
+Progesterone receptor modulator CDB-2914 induces extracellular matrix metalloproteinase inducer in cultured human uterine leiomyoma cells (PDF)

 Xu,Qin; Ohara,Noriyuki; Liu,Jin; Amano,Mariko; Sitruk-Ware,Regine; Yoshida,Shigeki; Maruo,Takeshi